l3nz/whaleware/README.md

 - Data should be stored in a separate directory, ready to mount a data-only container (if you want to) or to run without persistent data at all.
 - You should be able to customize easily all of the features above, and decide what to use and what to ignore.
-You don't want notifications? leave them blank.
+You want notifications? edit one file.
+You don't want notifications? just leave it blank.

 Benefits